rubenxi/VirusTotalScanner/README.md

 Bash script to send all the files in a folder to VirusTotal for analysis.

 Some antivirus solutions for Linux are either too complex or inaccurate, especially for file formats that are not native to the OS.
 To address this, I created this simple script that scans an entire folder and identifies all files of a given format (e.g., `.exe` and `.dll`).
-These file types are among the most dangerous on a Linux system that uses Wine or handles Windows files.
+The formats can be specified by editing the script.

 ![File Format](https://github.com/user-attachments/assets/d2758fb9-7322-4eba-a351-d807cbced67f)